CavinKare-Digital/googleTrendsApplication/README.md

-# Google Trends Application
+# Google Trends Custom Application
 ### Objective:
-Design a full stack application for Google trends of keywords using the data collected from API
+Design a full stack custom application for Google trends of keywords using the API data

 ### Tool:
-Python (Libraries - pytrends, seaborn ,dash)
+Python
+ * Pytrends for Google trends API
+ * Flask for frontend
+ * Chartjs, jQuery for charts

 ### Steps: